flyteorg/flyteidl/protos/docs/admin/admin.rst

    :widths: auto

    "template", ":ref:`ref_flyteidl.core.TaskTemplate`", "", "Template of the task that encapsulates all the metadata of the task."
-   "description_entity", ":ref:`ref_flyteidl.admin.DescriptionEntity`", "", "Represents the specification for Description."
+   "description", ":ref:`ref_flyteidl.admin.DescriptionEntity`", "", "Represents the specification for Description."